ofwonogodwin/AeroUTAMUSmartBaggageTracker/README.md

 ---

-**🛫 Ready for takeoff!
+** Ready for takeoff!
 Your professional aviation baggage tracking system is now fully operational.**

-**Built with ❤️ for Entebbe International Airport Hackathon 2025**
+**Built  for Entebbe International Airport Hackathon 2025**